Aman's Short Story

 I want to share the benefits of this yoga practice with lawyers.
 We are a unique group of people who can understand each other and relate to the stressors that come with being a lawyer in ways that non-lawyers cannot.

 I’ve been able to apply the techniques that I’ve learned in this yoga practice to my legal career and being a partner.
 I want to share this with other lawyers and believe I’m uniquely positioned to provide insight into managing stress through yoga and breathing techniques.
-Not only do I want to relate to other lawyers by sharing yoga, but I want to create a friendly and supportive environment for us to be open and to provide support for the stresses of daily life and our busy legal careers.
+Not only can I relate to other lawyers by sharing yoga, but I create a safe, friendly and supportive environment for us to be open and to provide support for the stresses of daily life and our busy legal careers and non-legal career paths.

-I believe I have a gift to heal and by sharing this yoga practice with you, I’m sharing my gift.
+I believe I have a gift to help other lawyers by sharing this yoga practice.
+Let me help you.

 I’m married to a lawyer.
 We met in law school and before my husband and I had our son (Matteo) in July 2022, we did the yoga classes together.
 I taught while Tom demonstrated.
 Since his birth, Tom watches Matteo while I teach.
 But, one day I know we’ll lead classes together again, so here’s a little about him.